GoogleCloudPlatform/pgadapter/samples/nodejs/prisma-sample-app/README.md

 ### Migrations
 Prisma Migrations make extensive use of `pg_catalog` tables and functions.
-Not all of these are supported by Cloud Spanner.
-PGAdapter contains replacement queries for the most commonly used `pg_catalog` features.
-This makes it possible to use Prisma Migrations with PGAdapter, but some migration commands could still fail.
-Please feel free to open an issue in the GitHub repository if you run into any such issues.
+Not all of these are supported by Spanner.
+Spanner and PGAdapter therefore do not support Prisma `migrate` commands other than `prisma migrate deploy`.

 An alternative way to use Prisma Migrations with Cloud Spanner PostgreSQL is to execute the migration commands on an open-source PostgreSQL database.
 See [migrations.md](migrations.md) for